bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/a/AntennaGain_3tDqS6zLnDv8qs_AhvaVI1/Documentation.md

-Indicate the gain of antenna.
+Indicates the gain of antenna.